learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 6789
 END

+$ # line to match inside block: 5 or 25
 $ seq 30 | perl -ne 'if(/4/){$f=1; $m=0; $b=""}; $m=1 if $f && /^(5|25)$/;
                      $b.=$_ if $f; if(/6/){print $b if $m; $f=0}'
 4